 This is among the most important aspects of any shoe – after all, you do not want to play in a restrictive thing, especially in intensive sports such as volleyball.
 However, cushioning is more important than comfort in this regard.

 This is especially true for the heel area.
-Because the volleyball player is jumping at every point, the feet should land as gently as possible on the ground to avoid injury and fatigue.
+Volleyball entails a fair bit of jumping, and having the right level of cushioning will ensure the feet would land as gently as possible on the ground to avoid injury and fatigue.

 When buying an athletic shoe, make sure that they are very comfortable.